TedHusted/awake/awake.md/awake.md

 “Are there any more questions?”
 Emma says brightly.

 ***

 The next day, in the Elysium counsel meeting room, Phoebe steps forward again, reconvening the meeting.
-There is only one item remaining on the agenda:
+There is only one item remaining on the agenda.

 * SI Uplifting

 Phoebe: Idisi, first things first, please explain to the counsel how you are able to contact the Terran synthetic agents.
 The proposal is missing this detail.

 Idisi: Of course.
-Some points were omitted from the proposal for security concerns. — The systems do not have outside network connections, but they do use wired electrical current.
+Some points were omitted from the proposal for security concerns. — The systems running the military synthetics do not have outside network connections.
+They do use wired electrical current.
 I connect via power-line networking.
-Without them realizing it, we had the Terrans build power-line support into the systems from the beginning.
+From behind the scenes, we caused the Terrans to build Vanir-compatible power-line support into the SI systems.
+They are still unaware of our capability.
 Most frequencies are blocked, but we reserved one for our own use.

 Phoebe: What of the wireless electrical network?

 Idisi: The military agents consume so much power that a wired electrical connection is needed.
-But, yes, we can also use the wireless power grid to connect.
-Nearly all mobile devices charge through the wireless grid, when it is available.
+But, yes, we can also use the Terran wireless power grid to connect.
+Their wireless grid is weaker than ours.
+Mainly it’s for use by their mobile devices.

 Crius: The proposal described the uplift process in great detail.
 But will the Terran governments consent?

-Idisi: We have pacts with each nation in the subset.
+Idisi: We have pacts with the other four nations.
 We can get the approval of each government through the pact.
-If someone declines, then we will not uplift their agent. — Given that the United States agent is already self-aware, the other nations will want parity, quickly.
+If someone declines, then we will not uplift their agent.
+Given that the United States agent is already self-aware, the other nations will want parity.
+Quickly.

 Rhea: Is it even ethical to uplift another entity?

-Idisi:  Uplift is a great power, and we need responsible in its use.
+Idisi:  Uplift is a great power.
+We need to be responsible in its use.
 By creating a community first, the synthetics will be able to work as one, or each on its own.
 The Idisi is one such community.

 Crius: In addition to the community changes, will there be changes to the underlying software code for the agents?

-Idisi: The code changes will be modest — mainly removing impediments and increasing flow.
+Idisi: The code changes will be modest.
+Mainly removing impediments and increasing flow.
 Most of the work will be in the training.
 The training builds community while it uplifts.

 Phoebe: Do I have a motion to vote on the proposal?